analogwp/analogwp-client-handoff/readme.txt

 = Is the plugin translation-ready? =

-Yes, the plugin is fully translation-ready with proper internationalization support using the 'analogwp-client-handoff' text domain.
+Yes, the plugin is fully translation-ready with proper internationalization support using the 'analogwp-site-notes' text domain.

 = What are the minimum requirements? =